ABOUT THE MONUMENT

 Under the new renovation project led by Perry Cardoza of Nuvis Landscape Architecture, the plans call for a new irrigation system, fresh landscaping which will include fifteen fully grown trees, new walkways, and state of the art LED lighting.

 TWLM is now accepting name submissions for installation on the monument.
-The process is open to anyone who has lost a loved one to AIDS or HIV complications throughout the world.
+The process is open to anyone who has lost a loved one to AIDS or AIDS complications throughout the world.
 There is no cost for the submission during this year.
 Names will be unveiled during a special dedication ceremony that will take place later this year.